kbarbershop/ai_receptionist/ELEVENLABS_SYSTEM_PROMPT.md

 (That's only 9 digits!
 Missing one digit)
 ```

-**Why this matters:**
-- Missing digits cause booking failures
-- Customer can't correct what they didn't hear
-- Creates confusion and errors

 **How to count:**
 - Area code: 3 digits (7-0-3)
 - First part: 3 digits (5-8-5)